Multidimensional continued fractions and symbolic codings of toral translations: Examples

-Note that balancedness on factors means that all $\cF_{i_0} \cap R_{\bt}^{-1} \cF_{i_1} \cap \cdots \cap R_{\bt}^{-n} \cF_{i_n}$ are bounded remainder sets of~$R_{\bt}$, with the notation of Theorem~\ref{t:nc}.
-This extends properties of Sturmian words to words on $3$-letter alphabets.
-We mention that the dimension group of $X$ can be completely described, in particular its group part is $\ZZ^3$; see \cite{BCDLPP:19} for more on this topic.
+This result is optimal in the sense that, according to \cite{BB:13}, we cannot reach a smaller factor complexity for a natural coding of a two-dimensional translation.
+The asserted balance for words means that all $\cF_{i_0} \cap R_{\bt}^{-1} \cF_{i_1} \cap \cdots \cap R_{\bt}^{-n} \cF_{i_n}$ are bounded remainder sets of~$R_{\bt}$, with the notation of Theorem~\ref{t:nc}.
+We mention that the dimension group of~$X$ can be completely described: It is isomorphic to $(\ZZ^3, \{\bx \in \ZZ^3: \langle \bx, \bu\rangle > 0\} \cup \{ \mathbf{0}\}, \bone)$, where $\bu$ stands for the associated generalized right eigenvector which is normalized by $\|\bu\|_1=1$; see \cite{BCDLPP:19} for more on this topic.
+All this extends many properties of Sturmian sequences to sequences on $3$-letter alphabets.

-The Selmer algorithm exists in higher dimensions, but it does not lead to sequences of complexity $(d{-}1)n+1$, and the second Lyapunov exponent seems to be negative only for $d \le 4$ \cite{berth2019second}.
+The Selmer algorithm also exists in higher dimensions; see e.g.~\cite{BFK:15,BFK:19}.
+However, to be able to extend the previous results to higher dimensions, two problems occur: firstly, one has to find a suitable substitutive realization leading to $S$-adic dynamical systems of factor complexity $(d{-}1)n+1$; secondly, as mentioned above, the second Lyapunov exponent seems to be negative only for $d \le 4$ \cite{berth2021second}.